Bongo (antelope): Population and conservation

 Bongos are susceptible to diseases such as rinderpest, which almost exterminated the species during the 1890s.
 Tragelaphus eurycerus may suffer from goitre.
 Over the course of the disease, the thyroid glands greatly enlarge (up to 10 x 20 cm) and may become polycystic.
 Pathogenesis of goiter in the bongo may reflect a mixture of genetic predisposition coupled with environmental factors, including a period of exposure to a goitrogen.
 Leopards and spotted hyenas are the primary natural predators (lions are seldom encountered due to differing habitat preferences); pythons sometimes eat bongo calves.
 Humans prey on them for their pelts, horns, and meat, with the species being a common local source for "bush meat".
 Bongo populations have been greatly reduced by hunting, poaching, and animal trapping, although some bongo refuges exist.

 Although bongos are quite easy for humans to catch using snares, many people native to the bongos' habitat believed that if they ate or touched bongo, they would have spasms similar to epileptic seizures.
 Because of this superstition, bongos were less harmed in their native ranges than expected.
-However, these taboos are said no longer to exist, which may account for increased hunting by humans in recent times.
+However, these taboos are said to no longer to exist, which may account for increased hunting by humans in recent times.

 Zoo programmes

 An international studbook is maintained to help manage animals held in captivity.
 Because of its bright colour, it is very popular in zoos and private collections.
 In North America, over 400 individuals are thought to be held, a population that probably exceeds that of the mountain bongo in the wild.

 In 2000, the Association of Zoos and Aquariums (AZA) upgraded the bongo to a Species Survival Plan participant, which works to improve the genetic diversity of managed animal populations.
 The target population for participating zoos and private collections in North America is 250 animals.
 Through the efforts of zoos in North America, a reintroduction to the population in Kenya is being developed.

 At least one collaborative effort for reintroduction between North American wildlife facilities has already been carried out.
-In 2004, 18 eastern bongos born in North American zoos gathered at White Oak Conservation in Yulee, Florida for release in Kenya.
+In 2004, 18 eastern bongos born in North American zoos gathered at White Oak Conservation in Yulee, Florida, for release in Kenya.
 White Oak staff members traveled with the bongos to a Mount Kenya holding facility, where they stayed until being reintroduced.